deb761/math-cookie/README.md

 The correct answer is shown under Oops.
 ###Place Value - Easiest
+There are three levels of Place Value screens, which are split into two difficulty levels.
+These levels are 2-digit and 3-digit place values.
+The first two levels of screens will cover the 2-digit place value, and the 2nd and 3rd levels will cover the 3-digit place values.

-There are three levels of Place Value screens.
-The student will be presented with the easiest screens after mastering 1 digit addition and subtraction.
+The student will be presented with the easiest screens after mastering 1 digit addition and subtraction, and will use 2-digit numbers.
+The other screens will be presented after the student masters the easiest screens.

+The second section, in level 2, comes after adding/subtracting 2-digit and 1-digit numbers.
+This section is 3-digit place values.

+Each of these sections will have multiple rounds of progressively more difficult concepts.

 ![alt text](images/place-1.png "Easiest Place Value Screen")
 ###Place Value - Intermediate